hiowatah/Flatiron_Mod_4_Recommendation_System/README.md

 </p>

 As you see above, we ask the end-user to input how many recommendations they would like as well as their budget.
 We then ask them to rate 5 whiskies that fall within their budget.
-If the user has not tasted the whiskey before, we provide a URL for them to go to the whiskeybase site for additional information to make an educated case.
+If the user has not tasted the whiskey before, we provide a URL for them to go to the whiskeybase site for additional information to make an educated guess.
 We also give the user an option for a new whiskey to rate by pressing 'n'.
+This ensures that our data will remain accurate as our entire recommender system will falter if users begin to give incorrect ratings to whiskeys.
+This is because of the assumption of a collaborative recommender where 2 users that like similar products can be recommended items one has tried that the other has not.

 Once the user has reviewed 5 whiskies, we refit our model to include their preferences and output the number of recommendations they requested based on how closely their ratings matched other users in our database.